LuisAAO2694/frontend/README.md

 # Frontend & interaction on the page - ThePitStop
-by Luis Alfonso Acosta Ortiz
+© Luis Alfonso Acosta Ortiz.
+All Rights Reserved

+Backend:

 # Getting Started with Create React App